banner-image

 China Visa

-Information Required for Visa Application
+Documents for Visa Application

-Hotel List - this will be sent to you by your travel agent at time of booking.
+Hotel List – this will be sent to you by travel agent at time of booking.
 If you do not receive this, email us.

-Photocopy of your passport.
+Photocopy of your passports

 Passport size photo up to 4 may be required.